Resources for Virginia Tech communicators

 Campus communicators should follow “The Associated Press Stylebook” when writing for Communications and Marketing and media releases.
 The University Style Guide notes specific exceptions and usages and takes precedence over AP style.

 Our photography tells the story of Virginia Tech in a powerful way.
-Learn how to upload photos to the university photo library, how photos support the brand, and more.
+Learn about brand photography, how to upload photos to the university photo library, and more.

-How to publish to VTx, the university's primary hub for Virginia Tech storytelling.
+How to publish to Virginia Tech News, the university's primary hub for Virginia Tech storytelling.